Development cooperation appropriations

 As development cooperation often takes place in difficult circumstances, it is important to have a flexible timeframe for the use of the appropriations.
 On the other hand, it takes years to achieve lasting development results, and a long-term commitment to cooperation is therefore needed.

-The chart below shows the distribution of Finland's bilateral development assistance into different sectors.
-In 2014, the most important sectors receiving development aid were humanitarian assistance, agriculture, forestry and fishing, governance and civil society, as well as education.
+The chart below shows the distribution of Finland's bilateral development assistance into different sectors (in Finnish).

-In 2014, Finland's development cooperation disbursements increased by approximately EUR 150 million compared to the previous year.
-In the longer term, development cooperation disbursements have doubled from EUR 600 million in the early 1990s to EUR 1.2 billion in 2014.
+In 2015, Finland's development cooperation disbursements decreased by approximately EUR 68 million compared to the previous year.
+In the longer term, development cooperation disbursements have almost doubled from EUR 600 million in the early 1990s to EUR 1.16 billion in 2015.

-The share of development assistance of GDI reached the 0.7 per cent level in 1991, but it dropped to 0.3 per cent in just a few years.
-Since then, the share of GDI has grown slowly to reach 0.6 per cent in 2014.
+The share of development assistance of GNI reached the 0.7 per cent level in 1991, but it dropped to 0.3 per cent in just a few years.
+Since then, the share of GNI has grown slowly to reach 0.6 per cent in 2014 and 0.56 per cent in 2015.

 Disbursements to the largest recipient countries

-The 10 largest recipient countries or regions of Finnish development assistance in 2014 were Kenya, Tanzania, Ethiopia, Afghanistan, Nepal, Zambia, Mozambique, Somalia, Vietnam and Iraq, who received a total of EUR 245.9 million.
+The 10 largest recipient countries or regions of Finnish development assistance in 2015 were Afghanistan, Tanzania, Mozambique, Nepal, Ethiopia, Kenya, Somalia, Zambia, Syria and Palestinian Territory.

 Official Development Assistance (ODA) is monitored on the international level through the reporting of the member countries of the OECD Development Assistance Committee (DAC).
 The statistics showing the OECD/DAC member countries' development cooperation funds are available on the DAC website.